luuispaulo/server-gobarber-gostack/README.md

 <br>

-# 💈 A Barber application using a Client and Hairstylists
+# 💈 A Barber application for Clients and Hairstylists

 ### 🛠 Develop with TypeScript and ExpressJs